Fisch03/monOS/README.md

 - `/bin`: userspace programs
 - `/home`: user directory
-- `/data`: OS resources. you probably shouldn't touch these unless you want to break something >:D
+- `/data`: OS resources. you probably shouldn't touch these unless you want to break something >:D the build script automatically builds all the crates in the [`userspace` directory](https://github.com/Fisch03/monOS/tree/master/userspace) and puts their elf binaries in `/bin`

 # the big todo list
 - [x] it boots!